Short Range Transit Plan 2018-2022

 Wave Transit 5-Year Short Range Transit Plan (SRTP)

-Every 5 years we are required by the Federal Transit Administration (FTA) to evaluate the efficiency and effectiveness of our entire system in order to improve service for our customers.
-A new plan is now due, and in March of 2017 we began the planning process which will conclude in March of 2018.
-The final product is a document that will guide Wave Transit through 2022.
+To meet the needs of a growing community, the Cape Fear Public Transportation Authority routinely undergoes an extensive evaluation of the efficiency and effectiveness of our system in order to improve service to the community.
+Our latest effort is now underway.
+In March of 2017 we began the planning process which we hope to wrap up in March of 2018.
+The final product is a document that will guide transit in the region for years to come.

 Why is this plan important?